 WSP facilitated a week of discussion sessions (Workshop #3) with the HMPC that described the purpose and the process of developing planning goals, a comprehensive range of mitigation alternatives, and a method of selecting and defending recommended mitigation actions using a series of selection criteria.
 This process was used to update and enhance the mitigation action plan for each jurisdiction and tribe, which is the essence of the planning process and one of the most important outcomes of this effort.
+This process consisted of five mitigation strategy workshops scheduled across the Eastern Montana region, including several meetings scheduled and advertised in rural communities (e.g., Sidney, Wolf Point) and at senior centers and community health facilities.
 The action plans are detailed in each county and tribe annex and addendum; the process used to identify and prioritize mitigation actions is described in greater detail in Chapter 5 Mitigation Strategy.